25A0/MustacheDonkeyPants/README.md

 ## Mustache Donkey Pants

-This is a small tool to generate a deterministic, pronounceable and memorable names from a given input.
+This is a small tool to generate deterministic, pronounceable and memorable words from a given input.
 Inspired by https://destructible.io/ and https://what3words.com/.

 ### Usage